 - Raw honey to drizzle on top.

-I don’t recommend collecting snow off the ground if you live in town or around animals.
-You will have to make your own call on what snow is “clean”.
+When it starts snowing, set the bowl out where it can fill with fresh snow.
+(I don’t recommend collecting snow off the ground if you live in town or around animals.
+You will have to make your own call on what snow is “clean.”)

-Drizzle each bowl with 1-2 teaspoons of raw honey.
+Drizzle each bowl with 1 to 2 teaspoons of raw honey.